nutanix-japan/ocp-saurus/docs/ocp_ndb/ocp_ndb.md

    <summary>Fun fact</summary>
    <div>
    <body>
    NDB Operator was presented as a project in Nutanix Hackathon in 2022 by the Japan Solution Engineers (SE) team.
 The SEs identified a need in the  in the field for their customers and developed a version of the NDB Operator for OpenShift.

-   The team won in the Hackathon tournament and it is now an available solution for customers to take advantage of.
+   The team went to win the Hackathon tournament and NDB Operator is now an available solution for customers to take advantage of.
 This is testament of how Nutanix always have value to customers in mind.
    </body>
    </div>
    </details>